- Family and Parenting

 If you're so against what they want, try to figure out why you're so against it, and then talk to them about why they want it so bad.
 Chances are, they're old enough to explain back, and then you're both closer to coming to a middle ground, or at the very least understanding each other.

 #5.
 "I'm busy; let's talk about this later."

 This isn't a "never" say, but more an "only say if" phrase.
 There are two instances you would want to let yourself say this, and only two:

 - You're extremely angry and want to calm down first so as to handle the situation appropriately, sans anger-influenced words.

-If you say this phrase because you just don't want to listen at the moment, your kid will realize that, trust me.
-If you never make the time and keep that promise to your kid to talk about it, you'll lose their trust about EVER dealing with a situation.
+If you say this phrase because you just don't want to listen at the moment, your child will realize this.
+If you never make the time to keep this promise to talk about it, you'll lose their trust about EVER dealing with a situation.
 Worse, they'll see you as one who avoids EVERYTHING!
 (We all know we hyperbolized our existences as teens.)

 R U Listening Presents: How To Listen To Your Teenager

 The signs are clear: just listen to your kids!
 We know that it will take more than this.
 And each kid wants a different thing heard, and each kid decides whether they say something straight out or if they are hesitant and beat around the bush.